 Lately, there has been a lot of news about foreclosures and short sales.
 Let’s first define the terms.
 A foreclosure occurs when a homeowner can no longer make the payments on his or her loan.
 The lender attempts to recover the balance of his or her loan by forcing the sale of the house.

-Instead, a distressed homeowner may try to negotiate a short sale with their lender who may accept a deal in which the homeowner sells the home for a lower amount than owed, usually less than the mortgage balance.
+Instead of foreclosing on the home, a distressed homeowner may try to negotiate a short sale with their lender who may accept a deal in which the homeowner sells the home for a lower amount than owed, usually less than the mortgage balance.
 This allows the seller to get out of a home that they can no longer afford while avoiding a lengthy and damaging foreclosure.

 Let’s compare the advantages and downfalls for buying foreclosures and short sales.

 Foreclosure and Short Sale Facts a Buyer Should Consider